 Mobile Internet Tips for In Motion Use

-Much of our content here at the Mobile Internet Resource Center is focused on using your internet connection while parked or docked at your destination.
+Much of our content here at the Mobile Internet Resource Center is focused on using your internet connection while parked or docked at your destination—more of a portable internet solution.

 If mobile internet is an important part of your lifestyle, consider helping make MIRC possible.

-There are various reasons someone may want to stay connected while in-motion - including getting live traffic conditions, conducting work calls, passengers who work, news, and many others - and there are various ways to accomplish this.
+There are various reasons someone may want a mobile internet connection while in motion—including getting live traffic conditions, conducting work calls, passengers who work remotely, news, entertainment, and many others—and there are various ways to accomplish this.

 Cellular can make staying connected while driving on major interstates fairly easy.
-But there are many other locations nomads travel where cellular reception can be much more spotty and might require other options to keep you connected while in motion.
+But nomads travel to many other locations where cellular reception can be much more spotty, and they might require other mobile internet options to keep them connected while in motion.

-Many mobile internet set-ups will use several sources to make versatile, redundant solutions for RVers and boaters, but these are usually geared for use while parked, at dock, or at anchor.
+Many mobile internet set-ups use several sources to create versatile, redundant solutions for RVers and boaters.
+However, these are usually geared for use while parked, at the dock, or at anchor.

-What else does it take to make these solutions work in motion?
+What else does it take to make these mobile internet solutions work in motion?

-If you don't have a mobile internet solution already, it's best to start planning your stationary solution first, and then continue on in this guide for in-motion use.
+If you don't already have a mobile internet solution, it's best to start planning your portable solution first, and then continue on in this guide for in-motion use.

 For more information on mobile internet options for active nomads: